Au naturel. Stripped. Naked. Unclad. Bare.

 This one’s a no brainer.
 There’s no way around it, skin on skin contact is a) a great way to cuddle at night and b) an easier way to transition from said cuddle, to, em, business.
 Skin on skin contact releases the feel good hormone oxytocin, meaning you’ll be more responsive to touch and more keen for physical intimacy.
 Plus, we all know it’s the best-prescribed medicine for a good night’s sleep.
 Am I right?

-It may have been okay for David Beckham; but tight; skin hugging underwear for guys can run the risk of damaging the boys, if you know what we mean.
+It may have been okay for David Beckham, but tight, skin-hugging underwear for guys can run the risk of damaging the boys, if you know what we mean.
 Tight underwear can increase the temperature of the testicles, which can affect the quality of a man’s sperm and decrease his sperm count.
-Men’s Fitness reported a study by the Child Health and Development and Stanford University that cited a 25% lower rate of damaged DNA in the sperm of guys who went commando at night.
+Men’s Fitness reported a study by the National Institute o Child Health and Development and Stanford University that cited a 25% lower rate of damaged DNA in the sperm of guys who went commando at night.
 Looking for more natural ways to boost his sperm count?
-Sporteluxe knows all about it, right here.
+Try these.

 Studies on the relationship between insomnia and body temperature show that if our bodies are too warm, then they start to produce sweat as a means to cool down.
 This means that clothing can prevent us from regulating our body temperature, which can create a damp, uncomfortable environment to sleep in.
 Lisa Shives, MD over at the National Sleep Foundation agrees, stating; “your body temp progressively declines as you sleep, which is a natural tendency of the body, so being too warm with heavy PJ’s and blankets can disrupt that”.
-Thus, being too warm can affect the release of melatonin and growth hormone, two hormones that are vital in anti-aging, in other words, the stuff responsible for making your skin glow and your hair shine.
+Thus, being too warm can affect the release of growth hormones and melatonin, hormones that are vital for anti-ageing.
+In other words, the stuff responsible for making your skin glow and your hair shine.